jmervine/imagend/README.md

   the array is empty.
 - Add alias support, e.g. jmervine/herokudev-base -> jmervine/herokudev.
   This should also support all versions including latest.
-- Extrat generator in to it's own repo for use with other projects, e.g. jmervine/mini\*
-- Consider supporting `herokudev-rails` again.